Administration

 Creating relation between object and groups

-Several objects maybe part of a group of objects, i.e.: fields, observations, survey… In order to create a discoverable link it is possible to use the extra datalink tables.
+Several objects may be part of a group of objects, i.e.: fields, observations, survey, etc. In order to create a discoverable link, it is possible to use the extra datalink tables.

 The extra datalink table should names like: <release_schema>.<group_category>_datalink.
-The table should be field as follow:
+The table should be filled as follows:

 Simplifying file access